tact-lang/pitaya/docs/SPECIFICATION.md

 ## 1.2 Core Concepts

 **Instance** - A single isolated execution of an AI coding agent (Claude Code) with a specific prompt.
-Each instance runs in its own Docker container with a clean git workspace, producing a new branch with its solution.
+Each instance runs in its own Docker container with a clean git workspace, producing commits in an isolated clone; the runner imports these commits as a new branch in the host repository.

 **Strategy** - A composable execution pattern that coordinates multiple durable tasks via `ctx.run`.
 Strategies schedule tasks, wait for results, and make decisions (e.g., best‑of‑n selection, iterative refinement).